Yi-Chen-Lin2019/Chatbot/README.md

 ## Background

 * There're lots of tranining data for adult's conversations, but childeren's are not that much.
-With this designed for children's chatbot, we can let them play with robot easily.
+With this designed for children's chatbot, we can let children play with robot easily.

 ## How is it used?

+* While working from home, parents can use this chatbot to let it play with children.
+Then parent can seize the time to work.

 ## Data sources and AI methods